 need to be revamped to front end funding levels for both private and

 - ORSA implementation – regulators have moved toward

-checklists, but can make it worthwhile if they outsource review of the
+checklists, but can still make it worthwhile if they outsource review of

 - Product design – be sure to look at exposures in